-These buffalo chicken egg rolls are a fun way to combine egg rolls with spicy chicken wings!
+These buffalo chicken egg rolls are a fun way to combine and egg roll with spicy chicken wings!
 This is a very simple recipe with only six ingredients but it makes a great appetizer.
-Dip the egg rolls into ranch dressing and serve them alongside celery sticks.
+Use ranch dressing for dipping the egg roll and serve them alongside celery sticks.

 When I first started making homemade egg rolls I went with traditional Chinese inspired flavors, like pork egg rolls and sweet and sour chicken egg rolls.
-But these egg rolls are not even remotely Chinese – instead the flavor is inspired the iconic Western New York food, Buffalo wings.
+But these are not even remotely Chinese – instead the flavor is inspired the iconic Western New York food, Buffalo chicken wings.

-After making egg rolls a bunch of times I realized how easy and fun they are to make and what a wide variety of flavors you can achieve.
-Egg rolls are my favorite appetizer and chicken wings are my husband’s favorite, so it just makes sense to combine the two into one!
+After making egg rolls a few times I realized how easy and fun they are to make and what a wide variety of flavors you can achieve.
+They are my favorite appetizer and chicken wings are my husband’s favorite, so it just makes sense to combine the two into one!

-Egg rolls can seem intimidating, but they are very simple to roll and bake.
+And white egg rolls can seem intimidating, they are very simple to roll and bake.
 Give it a try once and you will be surprised at how easy it really is.

-Either white meat or dark meat works fine in this recipe.
+Either white meat or dark meat shredded chicken works fine in this recipe.
 Once you add spicy Buffalo sauce and lots of cheese it won’t matter!

-- Blue cheese – Obviously you can’t have Buffalo wings without blue cheese.
+- Crumbled blue cheese – Obviously you can’t have Buffalo wings without blue cheese.

-- Wing sauce – The sauce you choose will determine how spicy the egg rolls are.
+- Wing sauce – The sauce you choose will determine how spicy they are.
 I like spicy sauce, but you can use mild if you prefer.

-- Green onion – These add a little bit of extra flavor to the egg rolls.
+- Green onion – These add a little bit of extra flavor to the egg roll.

 - Egg roll wrappers – These are available in the produce or freezer section of most grocery stores.

-I prefer to make my egg rolls in the air fryer.
-The high heat of the air fryer cooks the egg rolls fast and makes them nice and crispy.
+I prefer to cook these in the air fryer.
+The high heat cooks the egg rolls fast and makes them nice and crispy.

 Now if you want the crispiest egg rolls possible deep fat frying is the way to go.
 But it has a number of huge disadvantages:

 - It is very unhealthy.
-Egg rolls that are deep fat fried will have more calories, saturated fat and cholesterol.
+An egg roll that is deep fat fried will have more calories, saturated fat and cholesterol.